-The Laboratory for Musculoskeletal Tissue Engineering, under the direction of Dr. Thomas Gill and Mark Randolph, is devoted to regenerative approaches for musculoskeletal repair.
+The Laboratory for Musculoskeletal Tissue Engineering, under the direction of Mark Randolph, is devoted to regenerative approaches for musculoskeletal repair.
 Together they have a research program exploring tissue engineering approaches to repair and regenerate cartilage and other soft connective tissues.
 Their primary interest focuses on repair and regeneration of traumatic sports-related injuries, particularly to the shoulder and knee.

 One area of investigation is developing novel photocurable hydrogel polymers for delivering chondrocytes or chondrogenic precursor cells to cartilage defects.
 Using this approach, cells can be incorporated into the liquid phase of the polymers, injected into a defect area, and the gel polymerized in situ.
 The expected outcome is that new cartilage matrix is formed as the polymer biodegrades.
 In vivo results have been published using fibrin polymer, poly (ethylene glycol), and hyaluronic acid gels.
 Ongoing work sponsored by the US Department of Defense in collaboration with Dr. Kristi Anseth, a chemical engineer at the University of Colorado, is exporing other novel photochemically crosslinked gels such as collagen and norbornene gels.
 With greater understanding of cell polymer interactions, and the possible incorporation of growth factors, it may be possible to engineer cartilage that resembles native cartilage in every parameter.